 Included in your kit is a saliva collection tube with a funnel and a specimen bag that you will need to return with your sample inside.

 To get a sample of your DNA you will need to spit in a tube that is provided in the testing kit.

-DO NOT eat or drink 30 minutes prior to taking the test.
-Also do not smoke or chew gum.
-Doing so will effect the accuracy of your results.
+DO NOT eat or drink 30 minutes before taking the test.
+Also, do not smoke or chew gum.
+Doing so will affect the accuracy of your results.

 The form of testing is a cheek swab, where you will just swab the inside of your cheek with a tip.